Syllabus, Spring 2012

 Final Project (20% of Final Grade)

 A digital story of your making.
-During Week Seven of the class, you will submit a topic for your final project.
-The topic may be anything you choose, but if I believe it is not sufficient or appropriate for a final project, I will advise you of this.
-You may tell the story using any of the tools or techniques we discuss in the class; the only requirement is that you share it publicly on your blog.
+During Week Seven of the class (or thereabouts), you will submit a topic for your storytelling concept project.
+The topic may be anything you choose, but if we believe it is not sufficient or appropriate for a final project, we will advise you of this immediately.
+You may tell the story using any of the tools or techniques we discuss in the class; the only requirement is that you share it publicly on your blog and it be something you are interested in and can sustain for 6 weeks.

-Several times during the semester, you will meet with me to discuss your progress in the class.
-You will have an opportunity to schedule these appointments with me, and they should take no longer than 10 minutes.
-These conferences are a valuable opportunity for you to receive feedback from me about your work.
-Although your attendance of these conferences is not graded, I STRONGLY encourage you to make and keep these appointments.
+Several times during the semester, we will set up a meeting to discuss your progress in the class.
+We will be scheduling these appointments during the semester, and the meetings generally should not take longer than 10 minutes.
+These conferences are a valuable opportunity for you to receive one-on-one feedback about your work.
+These appointments are required.

 You will be expected to attend class (if applicable) on a regular basis, enough said.
-If, for some reason, you need to miss class I expect that you will contact me prior to class to let me know as much.
-In the event your attendance begin to represent a problem with your participation I will contact you directly.
+If, for some reason, you need to miss class we expect that you will contact us prior to class to let us know as much.

-I can be contacted many ways, but e-mail and/or twitter is probably easiest: firstname.lastname@example.org or @jimgroom respectively.
+We can be contacted many ways, but e-mail and/or twitter is probably easiest Jim Groom: email@example.com or @jimgroom / Alan Levine firstname.lastname@example.org or @cogdog.
 Our correspondence will be much more productive if you follow a few simple guidelines:

 - Please send a followup.
-If my explanation helped, or if the technical suggestion worked, please send a note.
-This way, I know whether or not to make the same suggestion to someone else when they come to me with a similar problem.
+If our explanation helped, or if the technical suggestion worked, please send a note.
+This way, we know whether or not to make the same suggestion to someone else when they come to me with a similar problem.

-Twitter is also a very useful medium for quick questions (@jimgroom), and I am happy to correspond there as well---though in shorter bursts.
+Twitter is also a very useful medium for quick questions (@jimgroom or @cogdog), and we am happy to correspond there as well---though in shorter bursts.

 Students are expected to treat the instructor and fellow students with the appropriate degree of respect, both in class (if applicable) and in online discussions.
 Communication, either in person or through electronic media, that is deemed abusive, threatening, or harassing in nature will not be tolerated.